cyrusmaher/cyrusmaher.github.io/about.md

 ---

 #### Professional
-I have deep training in statistical computing, machine learning, chemical biology, and epidemiology.
-In August, I will be finishing my PhD after three years.
-By the time I am done, I will have completed seven primary author manuscripts and two software packages.
-It is my goal to leverage this diverse blend of training to contribute meaningfully to the treatment and prevention of human disease.
+I am a Software Engineer at Human Longevity Inc. We leverage massive amounts of sequencing, phenotyping, and metabolics data to extend healthy human life.
 <br>

 #### Personal
 I love rock climbing, soccer, hiking, and meditation.
-I became interested in health research through volunteer experiences in Ecuador and Honduras.
-I'm engaged to the love of my life.
-She is awesome.
+I became interested in health research through volunteer experiences in Ecuador, Honduras, and Nicaragua.
+I am also lucky enough to be engaged to Daisy, the love of my life.
 We have two cute doggies too!

 <figure>
     <img src="{{ site.url }}/images/DaisyandCyrus.JPG" HEIGHT="180" WIDTH="180" BORDER="100" ALIGN="left">